 LOOK AT THE LABELS

-YOU MUST CHECK THE LABELS!
+YOU MUST CHECK LABELS!
 Only a select few of AAFCO (Association of American Feed Control Officials) compliant puppy foods are safe for giant breed puppies.
-Should you decide to feed a dry kibble, it is imperative then that you not go to Wal-Mart and grab whatever dog food bag is handy on the shelf.
-Your puppy should be maintained on a grain-free, protein rich diet.
+Should you decide to feed a dry kibble (as opposed to raw or BARF), it is imperative then that you not go to Wal-Mart and grab whatever dog food bag is handy on the shelf.
 You will have to go to a pet supply store to purchase this quality of kibble.

-This feed comes with a significant price tag at well over $2 per pound.
-The expense is more than worth it to me for the peace of mind I have knowing I am giving my Bordeauxs the absolute best.
+These feeds come with a significant price tag.
+The expense is more than worth it for the peace of mind.
 Hey – you are what you eat!

-If you choose to feed your Dogue de Bordeaux puppy something other than Acana, make the transition slowly.
-Mix a little of the kibble you plan to feed in with the Acana formula for a few days.
-Slowly decrease the amount of Acana and increase your kibble.
+Should you choose to feed your Dogue de Bordeaux puppy something other than Taste Of The Wild (TOTW), make the transition slowly.
+Mix a little of the kibble you want to switch to in with the TOTW formula for a few days.
+Slowly decrease the amount of TOTW and increase your other kibble.
 Dogues de Bordeaux generally have sensitive stomachs.
-Abrupt disruptions to their regular diet may mean some big messes for you to clean up.
+Abrupt disruptions to their diet may mean some big messes for you to clean up.
 Not to mention a sour belly for the baby.
 Here is a brief guide on what you should do if your Dogue de Bordeaux has diarrhea: LINK.

 When you first bring your puppy home, you can feed 2 meals per day.
 Morning and evening.
 The amount you feed will depend on the weight of your puppy.
 A premium dog feed will have great guidelines on the package.
 Just remember, puppies need more than you might think because their bodies require the extra nutrients to fuel their excessive growth rate.
 Avoid situations where your puppy will gulp down his meals.
 If necessary, use a slow feeder bowl.
 Dogues de Bordeaux who habitually gulp down their meals are at a high risk to suffer from bloat.
 Remove the water dish at feeding times.